Cerro Bola

 The Cerro Bola is a coastal metavolcanic mountain formation in northwestern Baja California.
 The Cerro Bola, along with the nearby mountain Cerro Gordo form the highest elevation areas of Tijuana Municipality.
-Because of its prominence, the transmitters for television station XHDTV and radio station XHPRS-FM are located on the summit of Cerro Bola, which reaches an elevation of 1260 m.
+Because of its prominence, the transmitters for television station XHDTV and radio station XHPRS-FM are located on the summit of Cerro Bola, (Note: XHBCE-FM became XHPRS-FM in 2010) which reaches an elevation of 1260 m.
 It is located approximately 35 km south of the Tecate border crossing, and sits at the southwest end of the Valle de Las Palmas.
 The mountain range is host to a number of rare and endemic plant species, such as Arctostaphylos bolensis and Ceanothus bolensis.

 Geography

 Situated at the southwestern end of the Valle de Las Palmas, but to the southeast of the Abelardo L. Rodríguez Dam, the Cerro Bola formation and its surroundings contains some of the highest points of Tijuana Municipality, reaching up to 1260 m in elevation.
 The Cerro Bola and the Cerro Gordo form the two prominent metavolcanic peaks in the area, while to the south of the peaks, the landscape transforms into volcanic tablelands.